-There’s a lot written about curly hair care and how to take care of it.
-But I find there’s nothing more real than seeing what the average Jo Mum does with her kid’s curly hair.
+There’s a lot written about biracial hair care and how to take care of it.
+But I find there’s nothing more real than seeing what curly biracial hair care routine the average Jo Mum does with her kid’s curly hair.

 I have 3 mixed race daughters (mixed Iranian, Nigerian and English) and they all have different types of curls, length, texture and thickness.

 So we use a myriad of different products- some that change with the season, some that I use on one girls’ hair and not on the other, and some that are absolute staples in our house.

 Here is a look at what we do as part of our daily mixed race biracial hair care routine.

 My oldest daughter has the longest, perhaps loosest curls and her hair grows down as opposed to up.

 Because her hair is made up of looser curls, I find I don’t need to apply thick gel or creme.
 I can get away with this Argan oil styling mousse which makes her hair both shiny and slippery to comb my fingers through.
 I do need to get her hair quite wet to be able to comb through though.
 And the thicker the hair, the more oil you’ll need to really penetrate all of the hair.
 My daughter’s curly hair care routine (for reference) takes me about 7-10 minutes to brush through and put into a protective style.

 This is my middle daughter.
 She has the shortest, most afro type biracial hair.
 Her hair grows in tight curls and gets dry the easiest.
 I usually wet it (a lot) before applying a generous amount of leave in conditioning cream.